 Tenerife has its own microclimate, which sustains a diversity of plants.
 Wander through groves where junipers, olives, palms and old dragon trees grow side by side.
 This morning, enjoy a visit to Palmetum, a 12-hectare botanical garden harbouring Europe’s largest collection of palms.
 The former rubbish dump has been beautified as a result of this transformation; the spectacular garden also boasting stunning ocean views.
 On the island’s opposing coast, we then discover a wonderful orchid collection at Sitio Litre Garden.
 Further inland, the wildflowers of Mount Teide are on display.
 Later this afternoon, embark the small ship, MS Hebridean Sky.
 Enjoy a recital of Spanish songs and opera pieces by soprano Judith Dodsworth and pianist Philip Walsh aboard the ship this evening.
 The program will include Rodrigo’s ‘Four Amatory Madrigals’, de Falla’s ‘Seven Popular Spanish Songs’, and excerpts from Bizet’s Carmen.

 Further west, we arrive at El Hierro, the smallest of the seven main islands within the archipelago.
-Plant hunter Tom Hart Dyke referred to this small island as 'the botanical Galápagos of Europe' owing to its many rare, endemic plant species.
-Explore the island’s lava-sculpted landscapes.
-Your guide will also bring you to the Guinea Ecomuseum, where you will discover traditional houses composed of lava rock, as well as a sanctuary protecting the island’s giant lizard population.
-The more active among us may instead choose to hike to La Llania, where spectacular views of the crater, La Hoya de Fireba, are on offer.
-Back aboard the ship this evening, settle in to enjoy more music from Judith and Philip, this time with more of a Latin flavour.
+Plant hunter Tom Hart Dyke referred to it as 'the botanical Galápagos of Europe' owing to its many rare, endemic plant species.
+Our guide brings us to the Guinea Ecomuseum, where traditional houses are composed of lava rock.
+The more active among us may instead choose to hike to La Llania, which leads to the La Hoya de Fireba crater.

 Board a cable car to Monte this morning.
 Here you’ll encounter the district’s elegant palace, set within a garden paradise.
 Known as the Monte Palace Madeira, it houses a vast collection of plants from around the world.
 Close by, we visit the exquisite Madeira Botanical Garden.
 Boasting spectacular views over Funchal, the vibrant, colourful garden is home to more than 2,000 distinct plant species.
 Should you prefer, head to the coast and arrive at the world-famous Belmond Reid’s Palace.
 Take in stunning North Atlantic views while enjoying afternoon tea along the hotel’s perfectly positioned clifftop terrace.
-Back aboard the Hebridean Sky, cruise to Porto Santo this afternoon.
+Back aboard the Hebridean Sky, cruise to Porto Santo.
+Simon Rickard will present an engaging lecture on Spain and Portugal, offering insights into the history, culture, and distinctive landscapes of the Iberian Peninsula.

 Disembark at Porto Santo, the smallest inhabited island of Madeira’s archipelago.
 A relaxed day of exploring here includes a tasting of the island’s wines.
 At the viewpoint of Pico de Castelo, admire the contours of Porto Santo’s coastline.
 Enjoy an afternoon at leisure back aboard the ship.
-Inspired by the flavours of the region, we then indulge in a matched-wine and musical experience, joined by Judith and Philip.
+A Q&A session with our Botanical Guides gives us the opportunity to gain deeper insights into the plants, gardens, and ecosystems we’ve explored.
+Later in the afternoon, inspired by the region’s distinctive flavors, we indulge in a matched-wine and musical experience with performances by Judith and Kym, combining local culinary delights with lively music for a memorable sensory experience.

 Arriving in Lisbon, we begin our day with an appreciation of the spectacular views available from Serra de Sintra.
 Visit the Park and National Palace of Pena, and admire the elaborate facades and gardens of Sintra.
 After lunch, head to Fronteira Palace.
 The gardens here are known for their formal box parterre, surrounded by walls decorated with azulejo tiles.